About Sofia Jain-Schlaepfer

 The result of this winding path is that I move easily between objective understanding and the poetry of reality.
 I bring depth and heart to scientific ways of learning, and grounded understanding to art and the spiritual.
 I’ve learned art, science, and earth based skills are all languages of relation with nature.

 Like anyone, the deepest things I have to offer come from my wounds.
 Some people sacrifice their true selves to fit into society but I did the opposite.
 I isolated myself from human connections in order to preserve my weirdness, sensitivity and inherent connection.
 I found friends in birds, allies in trees, and teachers in tadpoles.
-In lacking belonging amongst people I found belonging in something that will never reject us, the earth which created us, feeds us and holds us tenderly every day.
+I found belonging in something that will never reject us, the earth which created us, feeds us and holds us tenderly every day.
 My heart is so full of love for that essence of life which runs through all that’s alive.

 My offering have come alive in various forms: workshops at primitive skills gatherings, home-learner programs, family outdoor programs, adult creativity workshops, and community grief rituals.
 My deep connection with nature, ancestors and the mythic world finds voice in my art, music and poetry.

 My work draws on my time in the Wisdom of the Earth Immersion Program and Apprenticeship (2 year long, 8 Shields program and Coyote Mentoring), and grief and ritual work (with Rowena and Randy Jones, Josea Tamira Cossley, Laurence Cole).
 I am inspired by many including Robin Wall Kimmerer, The Helpers Mentoring Society, Malidoma Some, Joanna Macy, Francis Weller, Bill Plotkins, and Jon Young.